canonical/documentation-builder/docs/en/index.md

 documentation-builder is a tool for building a set of HTML documentation from a remote git repository containing markdown files.

+!!!
+Information:
+    A machine destined for MAAS will have its disk space overwritten.

 Installation
 ---